JCSDA/jedi-docs/docs/inside/testing/unit_testing.rst

+.. _jedi-testing:

 JEDI Testing
 ============

 Each JEDI bundle has its own suite of tests.
-To run them, first build and compile the bundle as described in our :doc:`bundle build page </using/building_and_running/building_jedi>`.
-Step 5 in that building and compiling procedure is to test the code with **ctest**.
+To run them, first build and compile the bundle as described in :ref:`build-jedi`.
+The first step after building and compiling your bundle is to test the code with :code:`ctest`.
 This step is described in the :ref:`following section <running-ctest>`.

 After describing the basic functionality of ctest, we proceed to give a more detailed overview of how tests are organized and implemented in JEDI.
-This is a prelude to the :doc:`next document <adding_a_test>`, which describes how you -- yes *you!*  -- can implement your own JEDI unit tests.
+This is a prelude to the instructions for :ref:`adding-a-test` on the next page, which describes how you -- yes *you!*  -- can implement your own JEDI unit tests.

 .. _running-ctest:

 Running ctest
 -------------

-The standard practice after :doc:`building and compiling a JEDI bundle </using/building_and_running/building_jedi>` is to run ctest with no arguments in order to see if the bundle is operating correctly.
+The standard practice after building and compiling a bundle is to run :code:`ctest` with no arguments in order to see if the bundle is operating correctly.
 First you need to run :code:`ulimit -s unlimited` (on a linux machine; you may not be able to do this on macOS) to ensure that you don't encounter memory or stack size issues.
 Then you can test your build with:

 .. code-block:: bash